 Select the applicable gender categories that best represent your brand’s potential customer base.

 4. Influencer Perks

-The influencer criteria you set determines how you choose your influencers.
-Meanwhile, the influencer perks you offer determines how influencers choose your brand.
+The influencer criteria you set determine how you choose your influencers.
+Meanwhile, the influencer perks you offer determine how influencers choose your brand.

 A great reward package will attract quality influencers to apply for your collab.
 So try to offer top perks to get top influencers.

 - Pay-per post.
 Select the budget range of what you’re willing to pay per post.
 This is a favorable reward method to attract influencers with quality audiences.
 The higher your budget, the better-skilled influencers with sizeable audiences you’ll attract.

 - Commission.
 Would you like to reward influencers with commissions on sales?
 Then try setting a percentage or a fixed amount as your commission offer.
 This method is an ideal offer for nano-influencers.